 A construction worker who was pouring concrete at Trump SoHo, a condominium hotel in SoHo, fell 42 floors to his death on the afternoon of January 14, 2008, when a wooden mold used to set the concrete collapsed.

-Another worker was thrown from the 42nd floor, but was caught in a safety net that extends outward from the 40th floor, … Read the rest
+Another worker was thrown from the 42nd floor, but was caught in a safety net that extends outward from the 40th floor, fire officials said.
+He was brought to safety in a construction bucket and hospitalized for injuries that the authorities said were not life threatening.
+Two other workers were treated for minor injuries.

 Americas Watchdog and its Corporate Whistleblower Center have just released the results of its third annual study focused on Medicare & Medicaid fraud.
 The report continues to show widespread Medicare/Medicaid billing abuse and fraud involving all aspects of health care.

-The Corporate Whistle Blower Center has just reported its 2007 year end findings on the state of Medicare/Medicaid over billing/fraud … Read the rest
+The Corporate Whistle Blower Center has just reported its 2007 year end findings on the state of Medicare/Medicaid over billing/fraud in the United States.
+The report included three areas where Medicare/Medicaid are being over-billed or defrauded; nursing homes/rehab centers, pharmaceuticals, and boutique hospitals, not for profits hospitals, or hospitals owned by doctors/investor groups.

 Last month’s $10 million settlement of a suit brought by a woman who underwent surgery for diverticulitis of the colon wherein a surgical sponge was left behind is a reminder of how frequent this complication occurs and of how potentially dangerous it can be.

-A 2003 study in the New England Journal of Medicine reported that sponges and other foreign … Read the rest
+A 2003 study in the New England Journal of Medicine reported that sponges and other foreign objects were left behind after abdominal surgeries at a rate of 1 for every 1,000 to 1,500 such operations.
+Several medical-products companies say sponges are the most common foreign objects left behind in surgeries.
+Surgical sponges are made of gauze … Read the rest

 Pursuant to the terms of the $4.85 billion Vioxx settlement, January 15, 2008 is the deadline for all plaintiffs with a Vioxx-related case to register — whether or not their injuries would necessarily qualify for the settlement payout.
 This preliminary step will establish how many cases Merck, the manufacturer of Vioxx, faces.
-Those that don’t qualify for the settlement … Read the rest
+Those that don’t qualify for the settlement could still go to court.
+More than 28,000 of the estimated 60,800 claimants have submitted registration information so far.